tiwariPC/BizFlow/README.md

-# BizHub - Business Solutions Platform
+# BizFlow - Business Solutions Platform

-A comprehensive business solutions platform that serves as a one-stop hub for entrepreneurs, providing business incorporation, compliance management, and growth tools.
+A comprehensive business solutions platform that serves as a one-stop hub for entrepreneurs, providing business incorporation, compliance management, financial tools, and growth solutions.

 ## 🚀 Quick Start